openshift/installer/docs/user/openstack/README.md

 - The master nodes serve the OpenShift API on port 6443 using TCP.
 - The apps hosted on the worker nodes are served on ports 80, and 443.
 They are both served using TCP.

+> **Note**
-Note: Make sure the instance that your new load balancer is running on has security group rules that allow TCP traffic over these ports.
+> Make sure the instance that your new load balancer is running on has security group rules that allow TCP traffic over these ports.

 #### HAProxy Example Load Balancer Config